 - Spontaneous pain.

 - A boil-like bump on the gum near the tooth.

 How do you treat an abscessed tooth?

 There are several courses of treatment, each of which varies depending on the severity of the abscess.

 - Antibiotics.
 The infection is often very responsive to antibiotics.
 We suggest the coordinated use of natural therapies and probiotics (as directed by one of our doctors) as a supplement to an antibiotic regimen.

 The antibiotics, however, cannot cure the abscess, but rather serve to quiet the infection and allow the patient time to choose the appropriate treatment.

 - Root Canal Therapy.
-While we don’t usually advocate RCT, it is an option to keep your tooth and quiet infection.
+While we don’t advocate RCT, it is an option to keep your tooth and quiet infection.
 We do not perform Root Canals.